-IFRS 13.93(f)

-The fair value of the Group's main property assets is estimated based on appraisals performed by independent, professionally-qualified property valuers.
+IFRS 13.93(d) IAS 40.75(e) IAS 16.77(b) The fair value of the Group's main property assets is estimated based on appraisals performed by independent, professionally qualified property valuers.
 The significant inputs and assumptions are developed in close consultation with management.
 The valuation processes and fair value changes are reviewed by the board of directors and audit committee at each reporting date.